Vietnam Travel Guide (Top 12 Things to Do)

 The cathedral was constructed between 1863 and 1880 by French colonists and has two bell towers, each reaching 58 meters in height.
 In 1959, Bishop Thien ordered a statue of Our Lady of Peace to be made from granite in Rome and had it installed outside of the cathedral with the inscription that read, “Notre Dame bless the peace to Vietnam” on the statue.
 In 2005, it was reported that the statue shed tears causing thousands of people from all over to come and see the statue.

-Opposite of the cathedral you can visit the Central Post Office.
+Opposite the cathedral, you can visit the Central Post Office.
 This building was designed by Gustave Eiffel, the designer of the Eiffel Tower in Paris.
 One of the most visited sights in Saigon is the Reunification Palace (also known as Independence Palace).
 This is the very place where the end of the Vietnam War was decided.

 If you are looking to buy some goods, head on over to the Ben Thanh Market.
 Here you can buy anything!
 From souvenirs, jewelry, art, and clothing to fresh fruit, coffee, and seafood, Ben Thanh Market is sure to have what you are looking for.
 Just make sure you look both ways before crossing the busy, motorbike infested street!